hugsycms/hugsycms/README.md

 - [ ] Introduction of router advanced configuration
 - [ ] Introduction of router unit test
 - [ ] Introduction of router automatic deployment

+## Need Help

+Can someone help me design a LOGO of HugsyCMS ?
+Thanks!